 Even though Gnome 3 (aka Gnome shell) is still in beta, it has sure garnered a lot of attention from both Linux enthusiasts and power users.
-Most of us who are not happy with Ubuntu unity tend to install Gnome 3 (or try out Fedora) and see how it fares against the Unity desktop.
+Most of us who are not happy with Ubuntu unity tend to install Gnome 3 and see how it fares against the Unity desktop.
 If you are one of those who wanted to try out Gnome 3 on your Ubuntu, but don’t want to deal with the compilation of code, here’s how you can install it easily via a PPA.

 Installing Gnome Shell in Ubuntu Natty 11.04